 But these are all regions.

-The differences is that a global region, if you put something in it is going to apply on multiple pages, multiple templates throughout the site, wherever that region has been added.
+The difference is that a global region if you put something in is going to apply on multiple pages, and multiple templates throughout the site, wherever that region has been added.

-Whereas these other ones here that just are the blue background, it's a drag and drop widgets.
+Whereas these other ones here just are the blue background, it's a drag and drops widget.

 If you pay us, if you put a widget into these spots, it's only going to exist on the instance of the of that exact page that you're putting it on.